Fauteuil

 A fauteuil (/fr/) is a style of open-armchair with a primarily exposed wooden frame originating in France during the early 17th century.
 A fauteuil is made of wood and frequently with carved relief ornament.
 It is typically upholstered on the seat, the seat back and on the arms (manchettes).
 Some fauteuils have a valenced front seat rail which is padding that extends slightly over the apron.
 The exposed wooden elements are often gilded or otherwise painted.

+The word can be used as a synecdoche to refer to membership in the Académie Française.